Best Personal LoansLender Reviews

 • Household expenses

-Because Fiona is a marketplace and not a direct lender, its application process is a little different from the norm.
+Because Fiona is a marketplace and not a lender, its application process is a little different from the norm.
 To use Fiona, you will:

-Prequalify
+1. Prequalify

-The first thing you need to do is to prequalify for a personal loan on Fiona’s website.
-Here, you’ll provide basic personal information like your name, date of birth and annual income.
+First, you’ll need to prequalify for a personal loan on Fiona’s website.
+Here you’ll provide basic personal information like your name, date of birth and annual income.
+Fiona also asks for your Social Security number so it can perform a soft credit pull, which will not affect your credit score.

-Compare your offers
+2. Compare your offers

 How Does LendingTree Get Paid?